Disputes in practice

 Several outcomes are possible:

 - For disputes related to access to a joint submission: if ECHA concludes that you have made every effort but the other party has failed to do so, it will give you access to the joint submission with a token.
-This token is a passcode which allows you to submit your own registration within the joint submission in REACH-IT.
+This token is a passcode, which allows you to register as an opt-out within the existing joint submission.